arangodb/arangojs/README.md

 Creates a collection from the given *properties*, then passes a new *Collection* instance to the callback.

+For more information on the *properties* object, see [the HTTP API documentation for creating collections](https://docs.arangodb.com/HttpCollection/Creating.html).

 If *properties* is a string, it will be interpreted as *properties.name*.

 #### database.collection(collectionName, [autoCreate,] callback)